stanoddly/DotnetRaylibWasm/README.md

 [GitHub Pages Demo](https://disketteman.github.io/DotnetRaylibWasm/)

-This is a work-in-progress prototype for .NET 7 with Raylib ahead-of-time 🚀 compiled into WebAssembly (wasm).
-It's purpose is to demonstrate the capability once it's finished.
+This is a fully working prototype for .NET 7 with Raylib ahead-of-time 🚀 compiled into WebAssembly (wasm).
+See a couple of [known issues](https://github.com/disketteman/DotnetRaylibWasm/issues) for limitations.

 ## Local setup